How Casmax drives competency when risk management matters

 Ahead of a statutory inspection of the team’s operations, our client was able to use Casmax to assess each individual’s competency.
 The product provides a four-dimensional view of an individual: core technical activity statements, business process experience, confidence and date last used.
 Different skillsets can be measured for each team.
 The client was able to factor in such considerations as well design criteria and construction criteria into the technical criteria for each of the team member’s Casmax profiles.

 The strength of Casmax is that the user enters the data about themselves.
 This effectively tests how competent an individual is regarding the tasks ahead of them.
 And there are several tiers of escalation from the user to an assessor and manager.
 It also ensures that the assessment is based on the individual’s skills, and not their relationship with their supervisor.
-Casmax makes sure that the right information gets through to the right people in the organisation.
-They can look in granular detail at an individual, at how a team fits together, or even at aggregate skillsets across the assets, whole region, or global organisation.
+Casmax makes sure that the right information gets through to the right people in the business.
+They can look in granular detail at an individual, at how a team fits together, or even at aggregate skillsets across locations, regions, or globally.

 Looking after your best assets